Partition of Bengal (1947): Displacement crisis

 However, poorer Hindus in East Bengal, most of whom are Dalits found it much more difficult to migrate.
 Their only property was immovable land holdings.
-Many sharecropped had no skills other than farming.
+Many sharecroppers had no skills other than farming.
 As a result, most of them decided to stay in East Bengal.
-However, the political climate in Pakistan deteriorated soon after partition and communal violence started to rise.
+However, the political climate in Pakistan deteriorated soon after partition, and communal violence started to rise.
 In 1950, severe riots occurred in Barisal and other places in East Pakistan, causing a further exodus of Hindus.
 The situation was vividly described by Jogendra Nath Mandal's resignation letter to Pakistani Prime Minister Liaquat Ali Khan.
-Mandal was a dalit leader and despite being a depressed classes, he supported the Muslim League as a protest to the subjugation of lower-castes by their higher-caste coreligionists.
+Mandal was a dalit leader and despite being of a depressed class, he supported the Muslim League as a protest to the subjugation of lower-castes by their higher-caste coreligionists.
 He fled to India and resigned from his cabinet minister's post.
-For the next two decades, Hindus left East Bengal whenever communal tensions flared up or relationship between India and Pakistan deteriorated as in 1964.
+For the next two decades, Hindus left East Bengal whenever communal tensions flared up or the relationship between India and Pakistan deteriorated, as in 1964.
 The situation of the Hindu minority in East Bengal reached its worst in the months preceding and during the Bangladesh Liberation War of 1971, when the Pakistani Army systematically targeted ethnic Bengalis, regardless of religious background, as part of Operation Searchlight.

 In independent Bangladesh, state-sponsored discrimination of Hindus largely stopped.
 However, like India, the two communities' relationship remains tense and occasional communal violence occurred, such as in the aftermath of Babri Mosque demolition.
-Illegal immigration to India has continued but is now mostly economic and is not limited to Hindus alone.

 Though Muslims in post-independence West Bengal faced some discrimination, it was unlike the state-sponsored discrimination faced by the Hindus in East Bengal.
 Most Hindus fled from East Bengal, but Muslims largely stayed on in West Bengal.
 Over the years, however, the community became ghettoised and was socially and economically segregated from the majority community.
 West Bengali Muslims are highly marginalised, as can be seen from social indicators like literacy and per capita income.